luidude/stereo_picks/README.md

 # Traditional separate components and speakers:
-* This is the bottom of the Hifi world considers 'Hifi'.
-From here the jump to next level involves $1K+ receivers and speakers.
+* This is the bottom of what the Hifi world considers 'Hifi'.
+Just saying you have a Yamaha reciever says your serious about what you put into your ears.
 * This also gives the flexibility to add a record player if also get the "vinyl" bug.
 * These are not surround sound AV systems.
 You can hook up a TV and get decent stereo sound.
 Will be 100% better than any soundbar.
 * These are "bookshelf" size speakers.
 "Towers" and "floor standing" speakers are a whole other rabbit hole I refuse to fall into.
+* From here the jump to next level involves $1K+ receivers and speakers.
+It's a game of diminishing returns.
+Our old ears probably wouldn't tell the difference.

 ## Receivers
 ### Good: YAMAHA R-N303BL